What causes bad breath?

 For the vast majority of patients, virtually a lifetime.
 Just like you would between dental checkups, you will need to perform some preventive maintenance.
 It is quite simple to do and only adds a few minutes to your normal brushing and flossing.
 In some cases, regular “touch-ups” are needed to eliminate any biofilm that may be forming before it can create an odor.
 This will depend on the anatomy of the tongue and the propensity to develop a biofilm, all determined during treatment.
 They can be combined with regular check-ups for future visits if needed.

 Is the National Breath Center’s bad breath Total Cure guaranteed?

 Yes!
 After curing over 7,000 people in the past 25 years, we are so confident that you, too, will be cured, we are offering a money-back guarantee.
 If, after the Total Cure is concluded, you fail to pass all of the above four tests (tests are negative), you will receive a full refund of your treatment cost.

 How much does the Total Cure cost?

 As you might expect, only after a comprehensive examination to determine the severity of halitosis can we determine if you are a suitable candidate for the Total Cure.
 At that time you will be presented with a treatment program cost summary for your individual case.
 We invite you to talk with Karin, our Breath Counselor, as she can provide you with valuable information.
-In general, because we usually see many people with extreme halitosis, and because the National Breath Center is the place of last resort for chronic, severe bad breath, our patients invest anywhere between a general range of $6,000 – $18,900 (most difficult cases) to change their lives, before any available discounts.
+We offer a CURE, not a low-cost, short-term treatment.
+To totally eliminate bad breath from your life, for a severe case, your investment would be similar to 3-4 crowns or complete braces.
+And, if cost is an issue, we offer in-office financing that allows payment to extend over 1 year with no interest.
 Need more information?
 Read about the Total Cure procedure and Costs.